2022-11-16: immerGallery 1.1.3 "Passthrough Update" released. Learn more in our News.

 No. We focus on images.
 By doing so, we set ourselves the goal to deliver the world's best VR image viewer for you.

 The image files can be in either .jpg or .png format.
 For the Meta Quest devices, the images need to be stored in the /sdcard/Pictures folder or subfolders of it.
+We have a video on how to upload it on YouTube and here on the bottom of the page.

 Ideally our automatic image format detection should take care of the image format automatically.
 If you encounter wrongly detected images, please email them to us so we can improve our algorithms for all users.